alrex-dev/frontend-assessment-magento-alrex/readme.md

 ---
 Still in the `index.html` file at the bottom you can see the tabs section on desktop and accordion section on mobile.
 The tab names and contents are coming from the `data.json` file and are dynamically constructed.
 The tab and accordion functionality and animation are made possible by CSS and jQuery.

-The tab or accordion structure is dynamically contructed using [Knockout.js](https://knockoutjs.com/).
+The tab or accordion structure is dynamically constructed using [Knockout.js](https://knockoutjs.com/).

 All the JavaScript files are found in `assets/js` directory.